Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Technical Method

 The planning process in decarbonization is subject to various constraints, which are central to formulating effective strategies.
-These constraints include target emissions, renewable energy penetration, and system reliability.
+These constraints comprise emissions targets, renewable energy penetration, and system reliability.
 In this study, the analysis focuses solely on the constraints utilized by CAISO, excluding other balancing authorities.
 Thus, for notational clarity, the subscript $z$ denoting zone will be used, with the specification that $z=0$ for these planning constraints.

 Carbon emissions are generated when energy is produced by thermal plants.
 CAISO is subject to an emissions constraint specifying that the emissions associated with all generation within CAISO, as well as emissions associated with imports, must be less than the emissions target for year $y$, $E_y$.
-Given the total power output of thermal unit $u$ in year $y$ as $p_{y,u}$, the emissions associated with unit $u$ in tons/MW as $e_u$, and the emissions associated with imports $e_l$, we can examine the relationship between emissions and energy generation.
+Given the emissions associated with unit $u$ in tons/MW as $e_u$, and the emissions associated with imports $e_l$, we can examine the relationship between emissions and energy generation.